I Tried Beet Juice For Muscle Recovery — Here's What Happened.

 I'd heard whisperings that beet juice was becoming a go-to for enhancing performance and speeding up muscle recovery, but I brushed them off like crumbs on my shirt—especially the recovery claims.
 How could something as basic as juice do anything to repair my muscles (or even make me feel better) after a workout?
 The way I saw it, and still see it, is that nothing other than time and protein can truly repair your muscles.
 Sure, there are plenty of ways to relieve pain temporarily—stretchers, salts, and sprays being some of them—but in terms of patching up the damage and relieving muscle fatigue, I always saw eating right and resting as the way to go.

 But instead of letting my bias get the best of me, I decided to put beetroot juice to the test to see what all the hype was all about.

 Benefits of beetroot juice.

 Aside from turning everything it touches red, beetroot juice has quite a number of benefits.
-It's rich in vitamin C, iron, folate, and magnesium, and it contains an antioxidant called betacyanin (a type of betalain) that's said to be anti-inflammatory.
+It's rich in vitamin C, iron, folate, and magnesium1, and it contains an antioxidant called betacyanin (a type of betalain) that's said to be anti-inflammatory2.